 Family Support Programs

 Our eight Family Support Centers are located throughout the North Puget Sound region and are focused on reducing crisis situations and strengthening families through ongoing support services, increasing access to local resources, decreasing isolation and building community.Family Support Centers work side by side with participants to enhance the strengths and capacities of each individual and families; serve as a hub for the community; work for positive social change; affirm and strengthen families' cultural, racial, and linguistic identities; and enhance every individual's ability to function in a multicultural society.

 Mental Health for Refugees, Asylees and Immigrants

 International Counseling and Community Services (ICCS) helps newcomers become a successful, thriving, and contributing member of their new community, by offering mental health and social services designed to heal from past trauma and current migration issues.

 - International Counseling and Community Services is a licensed mental health agency that primarily serves refugee and asylum-seeking individuals.
 International Counseling currently provides services to over 400 individuals each year.
 Clients come from all over the world including the diverse regions of the former Soviet Union, Somalia, Iraq, Iran, Afghanistan, Rwanda, and more.
 Clients are provided services in their native language, often by mental health providers from their country.

 - Northwest Health and Human Rights (NWHHR) is collaboration between Lutheran Community Services Northwest, Harborview Medical Center, and Northwest Immigrant Rights Project.
 NWHHR provides medical, legal, and mental health services to survivors of torture who live in Western Washington and provides consultation and capacity building in Eastern Washington.
-In the first six months of its existence, this partnership served over 400 individuals from over 40 different countries.
+In the first two years of its existence, this partnership served over 400 individuals from over 40 different countries.